 The studies in the DoCS programme consists of a doctoral thesis, scientific studies, and studies in transferrable skills.
 The programme does not provide any regular courses, but it can organise intensive courses, seminars and guest lectures that are typically held by international guests.
 The DoCS programme organises for its doctoral students an annual PhD seminar that is a compulsory part of the studies.
 See more detailed under Degree structure in the DoCS programme.

 A supervisor of a doctoral student in the DoCS programme can be one of the professors or one of the principal investigators of the Department of Computer Science.
 In addition, the student may have one or several unofficial postdoc-level supervisors.
 Most importantly the supervisors should have expertise and competence in the sub-field of research of the doctoral student and they should be committed to supervise the student.
-If the supervisor of the doctoral student is not a professor, then one of the professors at the Department of Computer Science is appointed as a resonsible professor for the doctoral student.
+If the supervisor of the doctoral student is not a professor, then one of the professors (a full professor or an associate professor) at the Department of Computer Science is appointed as a resonsible professor for the doctoral student.

 The student has the right to receive regular supervision, but also the obligation to update his or her personal study plan regularly, to report on the progress of the research and studies, to participate in the activities of the department (teaching and departmental duties), and to inform the supervisor if the studies will be delayed.

 The supervisor must provide supervision for both research and studies regularly, and also follow up the student's progress, ensure the continuity of the supervision if he or she is unable to provide supervision.
 The supervisor has the right to resign from the supervision relationship, if the student does not fulfil the obligations specified in his or her study plan.